 1 2 3 4 5 6 7 8 9 10

-1.94e04 4.03e03 7.18e03 4.46e03 5.97e03 5.64e04 1.23e06 4.03e06 3.86e06 1.87e08
+1.9e4 4.0e3 7.2e3 4.5e3 6.0e3 5.6e4 1.2e6 4.0e6 3.9e6 1.9e8

-where the where the best model is $N=2$.
+where the he best : model is d = 2.

-7.1.4 Forward and Backward Stagewise Regression
+8.1.4 A Search Process: Forward and Backward Stagewise Regression

 Assume we have a set of explanatory variables and we wish to build a model, choosing some of those variables for our model.
 Our explanatory variables could be many distinct measurements, or they could be different non-linear functions of the same measurement, or a combination of both.
 We can evaluate models relative to one another fairly easily (AIC, BIC or cross-validation, your choice).
 However, choosing which set of explanatory variables to use can be quite difficult, because there are so many sets.
+The problem is that you cannot predict easily what adding or removing an explanatory variable will do.
+Instead, when you add (or remove) an explanatory variable, the errors that the model makes change, and so the usefulness of all other variables changes too.
+This means that (at least in principle) you have to look at every subset of the explanatory variables.
 Imagine you start with a set of F possible explanatory variables (including the original measurement, and a constant).
-You don't know how many to use, so you might have to try every different group, of each size, and there are too many.
+You don't know how many to use, so you might have to try every different group, of each size, and there are far too many groups to try.
 There are two useful alternatives.

 In forward stagewise regression, you start with an empty working set of explanatory variables.
-You then iterate the following process, which is fairly obviously a greedy algorithm.
-For each of the explanatory variables not in working set, you construct a new model using the working set and that explanatory variable, and compute the model evaluation score.
+You then iterate the following process.
+For each of the explanatory variables not in the working set, you construct a new model using the working set and that explanatory variable, and compute the model evaluation score.
 If the best of these models has a better score than the model based on the working set, you insert the appropriate variable into the working set and iterate.
 If no variable improves the working set, you decide you have the best model and stop.
+This is fairly obviously a greedy algorithm.

 Backward stagewise regression is pretty similar, but you start with a working set containing all the variables, and remove variables one-by-one and greedily.
 As usual, greedy algorithms are very helpful but not capable of exact optimization.
 Each of these strategies can produce rather good models, but neither is guaranteed to produce the best model.